Stefanroets180/Next.js-with-React-and-Tailwind-CSS/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Extra Content to Take a Look at

+1 Tailwindcss - to start of (https://tailwindcss.com/)

+2 Tailblock - to get your structure and style in order start your project (https://tailblocks.cc/)

+3 Next/link - info on linking your pages (https://nextjs.org/docs/api-reference/next/link)